SawsanAllam/GitHubCloneProject/README.md

-This task is to practice branching, merging, and resolving conflicts.
+This is the description of my repo